Mcutrer5/text-adventure/README.md

 ### How to Run

-To run a solution: compile the crate, and run the corresponding example
+To run a solution: compile the crate and run

-For example to run `main.rs`, run
+To run `main.rs`, run
 ```bash
 $ cargo build
 $ cargo run
 ```

-### Documentation

-To view documentation, run `cargo doc --open`